lmehra/simplepay/Readme.md

-# Simplepay: Server-to-server payment
+# Simplepay:
-Its a library for Simplepay payment gateway.
+Its a server-to-server Simplepay payment gateway library.

 #Simplepay server-to-server payment API note:
 NOTE: You should be fully PCI compliant if you wish to perform an initial payment request server-to-server (as it requires that you collect the card data).
 If you are not fully PCI compliant, you can use Simplepay.js to collect the payment data securely.